 During the Funeral

-Everyone attending the service is requested to sanitise their hands on entry and exit to the church using the sanitiser provided, wear a facemask and adhere to government guidance on social distancing.
+Everyone attending the service is requested to sanitise their hands on entry and exit to the church using the sanitiser provided, wear a facemask and adhere to government guidance on social distancing within the church.
 Please follow the directions of the officiant and funeral director if you are attending a service.
 While naturally those present may wish to shake hands or hug, all present should refrain from doing so in light of guidance on physical distancing.

 After the Funeral

 If you are organising the funeral of a loved one, we are acutely aware of what a difficult time this will be.
 We will do our best to explain any changes which may be an inevitable consequence of the current restrictions, but we are here to support you and to ensure a Christian funeral and burial can still be provided.

 Based on Church of England Guidelines issued on 17th May 2021